Something For Seniors

-In addition to the usual theatre based productions, Confederation Theatre Society has written and produced shorter one act plays specifically for seniors.
-We have traveled to seniors venues in Calgary and in some of the surrounding communities.
+In addition to the usual theatre based productions in Calgary, Confederation Theatre Society has been active in writing and producing shorter one act plays specifically for seniors.
+We have traveled to seniors venues in Calgary and in other communities in Southern Alberta.

 In early 2016, we were approached by Montgomery Seniors to perform at their lunchtime meeting at the Montgomery Community Association.
 We agreed and wrote six short plays to perform.
 The performances included both drama and comedy.